junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 3

 Dean opens his eyes again.
 He is still alone on the cold roadside of Alaska, at the World's End, with no more road to go and a large clump of lifeless figure collapsed in front of him on the ground.
 But for once, he feels good.
-For once, he is not really alone -- maybe he never is.
+For once, he is not really alone -- maybe he never was.

-The sensation of Cas's existence tugs slightly in his mind.
-Dean tucks him in, feeling oddly like hens tucking chickens under their wings.
-All the while the angel's body is still an enormous hill in front of him.
+The sensation of Cas's presence tugs gently in his mind.
+Dean tucks him in, feeling oddly like hens tucking chickens beneath their wings.
+All the while the angel's body remains an enormous hill in front of him.
 Dean laughs at the humor of the scene.
-He hears Cas mumbles a small unhappiness at the back of his head.
+He hears Cas mumbles a small note of unhappiness at the back of his head.

-And Dean has to restrains his smile a little.
+Dean has to restrains his smile a little.
 "Sorry buddy, no, not laughing at the body, I swear."
-He comforts the angel.
+He reassures the angel.
 "Just thinking how extremely like a black satire movie this is.
-Would make a master piece as art, instead of, you know, as life."
+Would make a masterpiece as art, instead of, you know, as life."

 Cas chuckles softly.

-Dean gets better used to the too brightened view now.
+Dean is getting better used to the overly brightened view now.
 He widens his eyes in curiosity.
-The view of the world is so abundant with lights and colors, casting clarity that he has never known.
-And he realizes the glinting stars constantly shining in his view aren't really stars, that's air, for what air really is.
-The air is not transparent empty, instead, tiniest particles charged with electricity shooting around, bumping into each other, transferring the power and energy.
-That must be where all the low buzzing and humming noises come from, and the small prickling electrical feeling on the skin as if touching the low charged power line.
+The view of the world is so abundant with light and color, casting clarity that he has never known.
+And he realizes the glinting stars constantly shining in his vision aren't really stars, that's air, for what air really is.
+The air is not transparent emptiness, instead, the tiniest particles charged with electricity shooting through space, bumping and colliding, transferring power and energy.
+That must be where all the low buzzing and humming come from, and the faint electric prickle on the skin as if brushing against a low-voltage power line.

-"The whole Earth's electric and magnetic field is being affected by the tear this time."
-Cas explains in the backseat of his head, deeply worried.
+"The entire Earth's electromagnetic field is being affected by the tear this time," Cas explains from the backseat of his mind, deeply worried.
 "Because of the infinite plasma.
-The aurora borealis is just the first phenomenon.
-Soon, the Earth will draw the Moon and itself off the orbit, then affect solar activity so much that the whole solar system will collapse off balance, we don't have long."
+The aurora borealis is only the first phenomenon.
+Soon, Earth will draw the Moon and itself off orbit, then disrupt solar activity so much to the point the whole solar system could collapse off balance, we don't have long."

 Dean looks up at the sky.
 It looks nothing like what his human eyes witnessed before.
-Well, in a way, it might still be the same scenery, the mixed dazzling colors, the shapes that are like flowing curtains and snakes and flames sweeping across the sky.
-Except, there are so much more details fitting in the blanks.
+Well, in a way, it might still be the same scene, the mixed dazzling colors, shapes that are like flowing curtains and snakes and flames sweeping across the sky.
+Except now, there are so much more details filling in the blanks.

-Now he can see more than light, more than color, more than sky.
-He sees the world as it is, he sees plasmas punching into the ionosphere, he sees electrons jumping in and out of the excited atoms, he sees oxygens glaring red and nitrogen beaming green, there is even infrared and ultraviolet that he's sure beyond human eye perception.
-The particles dance in the sky, drawing fascinating colors like tails of dragon, wings of phoenix, eyes of thunderbird.
+Now he sees more than light, more than color, more than sky.
+He sees the world as it is, he sees plasma punching through the ionosphere, he sees electrons leaping in and out of excited atoms, he sees oxygens glowing red and nitrogen beaming green, there is even infrared and ultraviolet that he's sure beyond human eye perception.
+The particles dance in the sky, painting fascinating patterns like tails of dragon, wings of phoenix, eyes of thunderbird.
 The palette of the universe, so big and so small at the same time.
-A world that no human eyes witness, and now he is showered with its beauty and magnificence.
+A world that no human eyes were meant to witness, and now he is bathed in its beauty and magnificence.
 Because he has an angel inside him.
-He is not watching with eyes only.
+He is not watching with eyes alone.

-He doesn't realize tears are streaming down his face until he hears Cas's low soothing sound: "I'm sorry, Dean.
+He doesn't realize tears are streaming down his face until he hears Cas's low soothing voice: "I'm sorry, Dean.
 Is it too much?
-I can restrain the eyesight, and other sensations..."
+I can restrain the vision, and the other sensations..."

 There is also sound and scent and touch.
 He doesn't even have enough attention or time for those yet.
 All the new sensations for the world.
-It's almost like reborn.
+It's almost like being reborn.

-"No, no." Dean mutters, out of breath, wiping away his tears in a hurry.
-Tears that are not coming from sorrow, or grieve, or worry, or joy, or any emotion really.
+"No, no," Dean mutters, out of breath, wiping away his tears in a hurry.
+Tears that are not coming from sorrow, or grief, or worry, or joy, or any emotion really.
 It's the body reacting to the view, being taken by the grandiosity, overwhelmed by the shared sensation with an angel.

-The magic moment is broken by the move.
-He forces himself to tear the eyes away from the sky, having the sunk feeling knowing that he may not see anything like this again in his life, not after Cas leaves him.
+The magic of the moment is broken by the movement.
+He forces himself to tear his eyes away from the sky, feeling that sinking ache of knowing he may never see anything like this again in his life, not after Cas leaves him.
 He wants to remember this, but he has work to do.
-Is this what Cas means when he said he can only taste molecules when he tries food?
-Because to angel's eyes and senses, the whole world is too generously and selfishly only showing its fundamentals all the time, as particles?
+Is this what Cas meant when he said he could only taste molecules when he tries food?
+Because to an angel's eyes and senses, the whole world is too generously and selfishly only showing its fundamentals all the time, only particles.
 The view, the sound, the taste, the scent, the touch.
-Everything as they fundamentally are, as their smallest components.
-The smallest, and sometimes the biggest.
+Everything as they fundamentally are, stripped down to their smallest components.
+The smallest, and sometimes the largest.
 Knowing too much, and sometimes feeling too little.

 And he hears Cas answering, quietly, a little sad.
 "Yes.
 Sometimes."